joeax/LearnAI-DesigningandArchitectingIntelligentAgents/03-luis/1_session.md

 ![LUIS Intent Evolution/Roadmap.](./resources/assets/sess_3.1_sect_1.4.jpg)

-With a more detailed discovery of the business intents, you can augment the high level bot roadmap with greater detail to include the LUIS intents.
+With a more detailed discovery of the business intents, you can augment the high-level bot roadmap with greater detail to include the LUIS intents.

 ### Section 2: Designing Entities